Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/pdfoptions/gettextcompression/_index.md

 ---
 title: getTextCompression
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/pdfoptions/gettextcompression/
+url: /php-java/aspose.slides/pdfoptions/gettextcompression/
 ---

-## getTextCompression()  function
+## getTextCompression()  method

  Specifies compression type to be used for all textual content in the document.
  Read/write  PdfTextCompression.